zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 2: Import Function App

-In this task, you will import your Function App into APIM.
+In this task, you import your Function App into APIM.

-1. Select **+ Add API** again, and this time choose **Function App** as the source of the API.
+1. Select **+ Add API** again, and this time select **Function App** as the source of the API.

     ![Add API is highlighted in the left-hand menu, and the Function App tile is highlighted.](media/api-management-add-function-app.png "API Management")

 2. On the Create from Function App dialog, select the **Browse** button next to the Function App field.

-3. In the Import Azure Functions blade, select **Function App** and then select your Function App from the list, and choose **Select**.
+3. In the Import Azure Functions blade, select **Function App** and then select your Function App from the list, and select **Select**.

     ![The Select Function App dialog is displayed, and hands-on-lab-SUFFIX is entered into the filter box.](media/select-function-app.png "Select Function App")

     >**Note**: You can filter using your resource group name, if needed.

-4. Back on the Import Azure Functions blade, ensure the PolicyDocs function is checked, and chooe **Select**.
+4. Back on the Import Azure Functions blade, ensure the PolicyDocs function is checked, and select **Select**.

     ![The Import Azure Functions blade is displayed, with the configuration specified above set.](media/import-azure-functions.png "Import Azure Functions")

-5. Back on the Create from Function App dialog in APIM, all of the properties for the API will be set from your Azure Function.
-Set the Products to Unlimited, as you did previously, and select **Create**.
+5. Back on the Create from Function App dialog in APIM, all of the properties for the API are set from your Azure Function.
+Set the Products to Unlimited, as you did previously.

     ![On the Create from Function App dialog, the values specified above are entered into the form.](media/apim-create-from-function-app.png "API Management")

+6. Select **Create**.

 ### Task 3: Open Developer Portal and retrieve you API key

-In this task, you will quickly look at the APIs in the Developer Portal, and retrieve your key.
+In this task, you quickly look at the APIs in the Developer Portal, and retrieve your key.
 The Developer Portal allows you to check the list of APIs and endpoints as well as find useful information about them.

 1. Open the APIM Developer Portal by selecting **Developer portal** from the Overview blade of your API Management service in the Azure portal.